U.S. Department of State Seal

 See the Department of State’s Fact Sheet on Spain for information on U.S.-Spain relations.

-• Your passport should be valid for at least three months beyond the period of stay.
-If you plan on transiting a Schengen country, review our U.S. Travelers in Europe page.
+• Your passport should be valid for at least 3 months beyond your period of stay if you plan on transiting a Schengen country.
+We recommend you have at least 6 month’s validity remaining.

 • You will need sufficient proof of funds and a return plane ticket.